Home » English Article » Udio vs Suno (Dec 2025 Update): Vocals, Editors, Stems, Pricing & Legal Changes

 Udio Ai

 Udio prioritizes audio clarity, predictable credit math, and a producer-style flow.
-Sessions with Create/Extend/Remix/Inpaint/Edit return two results per action for quick A/B picks, and credit use is transparent: 32-sec pairs cost 2 credits; ~130-sec “u-130” pairs cost 4 credits.
-The 2025 Allegro v1.5 update tightened vocal presence and speed.
-Current note: downloads/exports (WAV, stems, video) are temporarily unavailable during a licensing transition—confirm status if you need files today.
+Sessions with Create / Extend / Remix / Inpaint / Edit return two results per action for fast A/B picks, and credit use is completely transparent: 32-second pairs cost 2 credits, while ~130-second “u-130” pairs cost 4 credits.
+The 2025 Allegro v1.5 update made generation noticeably faster without sacrificing quality, which is why many producers treat Udio as their “idea engine” when testing melodies and hooks.
+Current note: after Udio’s licensing agreement with UMG and other labels, audio/video/stem downloads are temporarily disabled across plans, with only short download windows reported; if you need files today, you must confirm export status in-app before committing a project.[6][7]

 What’s new in late 2025

-• Suno (v4.5-All free; v5 paid): section-level Song Editor, 12-stem export, uploads up to ~8 minutes on paid tiers, steady generation for batch work.
-Free gives 50 credits/day for personal/non-commercial use; paid tiers include commercial terms (check live ToS).
+• Suno (v4.5-All free; v5 paid): section-level Song Editor, 12-stem export, uploads up to ~8 minutes on paid tiers, and a roadmap toward fully licensed models after a 2025 settlement with Warner Music Group.
+Free gives 50 credits/day for personal/non-commercial use; paid tiers include commercial terms and will move to licensed-model downloads with monthly caps—check the live ToS and licensing pages for the latest details.[4][5][8]

 Narrative TL;DR (read this if you’re choosing today)

-• Pick Suno when velocity matters: brief → draft → surgical fixes in the Song Editor → 12 stems → deliver.
-It’s the fastest path to client-ready demos across many genres.
+• Pick Suno when velocity matters: you want a brief → draft → surgical fixes in the Song Editor → 12 stems → deliver workflow, with working exports and a clear path toward licensed models in 2026.
+For many content teams and agencies, that speed plus stems outweighs a slightly higher cost per track.

 Feature Comparison: Where Each Platform Excels